 These are I: Weston Manor grounds fronting the B430; II: the Stocks situated on a small green at the junction of Church Road and the B430; III: St. Mary’s Churchyard and IV: the playing field.
 All of these spaces are important to the character of the village and are proposed as Local Green Spaces in Policy E5 of this Plan.
 The identification of the designated NP Local Green Spaces (sites I - IV) is shown in Figure 15 and their evaluation against the criteria set out in Paragraph 77 of the NPPF are included in Appendix G.

-Community Amenity Space: We have identified a ‘priority habitat’ area known as the Schoolfield (Area B) that we propose for protection as an ancient lowland meadow.
-(See Policy C1 of this plan).
+Community Amenity Space: We have identified a ‘priority habitat’ area known as the Schoolfield (Area B) that we wish to see protected as an ancient lowland meadow.).
 Additional open areas of green space which are of particular value to the character of the village are also shown (Figure 15; e-h.
-Note the site shown as h is also Area B which is the subject of Policy C1)
+Note the site shown as h is also Area B)